chromerai/chromerai/README.md

 👋 Welcome to my GitHub page!

 I'm thrilled to connect with you and showcase my passion for data science.
-As an aspiring data scientist, I am actively seeking new opportunities to further develop my career and make meaningful contributions in this dynamic field.

-Hello, my name is Kaustubh Mishra and I am a master's student at [New York University](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering) majoring in Computer Engineering.
+A little about me: My name is Kaustubh Mishra and I am a master's student at [New York University](https://engineering.nyu.edu/) majoring in [Computer Engineering](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering).

+I did my undergrad in [Electronics and Instrumentation Engineering](http://eie.nits.ac.in/) from [National Institute of Technology, Silchar](http://www.nits.ac.in/).

 With a solid foundation in mathematics, statistics, and programming, I am constantly exploring innovative ways to extract valuable insights from complex datasets.
 I have a keen interest in applying machine learning algorithms and predictive modeling techniques to solve real-world problems.
 Leveraging my strong analytical skills and curiosity, I strive to uncover hidden patterns and drive data-driven decision-making processes.

-- 💬 Brainstorm with me over tech, algorithms, and music
+If you're looking for a dedicated and driven data scientist to join your team or collaborate on a project, I would be thrilled to explore potential opportunities.
+Please feel free to reach out to me via the contact information provided on my GitHub profile.
+Let's connect, share ideas, and together, create impactful solutions in the world of data science.

 - 📫 How to reach me: kaustubhmishra983@gmail.com, km5939@nyu.edu
 - 😄 Pronouns: Techie/He/Him
-- Well also find me:
+- Well also find me on: [LinkedIn](https://www.linkedin.com/in/kaustubh-mishra-54556917b/), [Kaggle](https://www.kaggle.com/chromerai)
 - 📝 [Resume]

 **Languages and Tools:**